EKbanaML/ekbanaml.github.io/3d-vision/openmvs-densifypointcloud.md

 * **Homography and Cost Computation**<br>
 <p>For each pixel p in the reference image, a square window/patch of fixed size is placed, centered at p.

-Again, for each pixel in each of the patch, a corressponding pixel is found in the target image using homography.
+Again, for each pixel in each of the patch, a corresponding pixel is found in the target image using homography.
 Then, a matching cost can be computed for each patch by aggregating the  Normalized Cross Correlation (NCC) cost for all of the pixel lying in the patch.</p>

 * **Spatial Propagation and Random Assignment**<br>
 <p>In multiple iterations, the pixels in reference image are processed to improve the 3D plane (i.e, its normal) associated with each of the pixels, by reducing the NCC score.
 This improvement is achieved using the two operations: spatial propagation and random assignment.

-In Spatial Propagation, the plane of a neighbouring pixel, with lower NCC cost, is propagated to the pixel being processed.
+In Spatial Propagation, the plane of a neighboring pixel, with lower NCC cost, is propagated to the pixel being processed.

 After Spatial Propagation, the matching cost is further reduced by making small random changes to the depth and the spherical parameters of the normal.</p>

-* **Thresholding**<br>
+* **Applying Threshold**<br>
 <p>After the above mentioned two operations, the unreliable points in the depth-map whose aggregated matching cost are above a certain threshold are filtered out. </p>

 ### Depth-Map Refinement
-For each of the pixels accross the computed depth-maps, if the depth value is consistent accross the neighbouring images, then they are considered as reliable scene-pointsm, otherwise they are discarded from the depth-maps.
+For each of the pixels across the computed depth-maps, if the depth value is consistent across the neighboring images, then they are considered as reliable scene-pointsm, otherwise they are discarded from the depth-maps.

 ### Depth-Map Merging
 Finally, the depth-maps that have been refined in the previous steps are merged.
 This process also includes redundancy removal since the depth-maps are prone to have the same point multiple times.